cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/050-basic-marxism.md

 ## Introduction to Analyzing World Politics through a Marxist Lens

-Marxism provides a comprehensive framework for analyzing world politics and global dynamics through a critical socioeconomic perspective.
-At its core, Marxism contends that economic factors are the primary driver of societal development and that class conflict stemming from unequal economic relationships is the main source of historical change.
+**Marxism** provides a comprehensive framework for analyzing **world** politics and global dynamics through a critical socioeconomic perspective.
+At its **core**, Marxism contends that **economic** factors are the primary driver of societal development and that class conflict stemming from unequal economic relationships is the main source of historical change.

 Some key tenets of Marxism as applied to world politics include: